shrutikochhar/shrutikochhar.github.io/_pages/cv.md

 * ## Ph.D.
 Research Assistant, The University of British Columbia <span style="color:#2C4381">(Jan 2019 - Current)</span>
   * Currently working on building representations for the genome, mainly epigenomic and Hi-C representations
   * My thesis aims to unify recurrent and graph neural networks for learning representations of epigenomic signals (<a href="https://kevinbdsouza.github.io/publication/epilstm"><u>published work</u></a>) and 3D genome organization (<a href="https://kevinbdsouza.github.io/publication/hiclstm"><u>published work</u></a>)
-  * The representations from our models are useful for a variety of tasks like pan-celltype element identification, novel element detection, transfer learning to unseen cell types, inference of 3D chromatin structure, and in-silico modifications
+  * The representations from our models are useful for a variety of tasks like pan-celltype element identification, novel element detection, transfer learning to unseen cell types, inference of 3D chromatin structure, and in-silico modifications.
   * The software for my research is written mostly in Python using PyTorch and CUDA extensively.
 The software packages resulting from this work are avaialale on <a href="https://github.com/kevinbdsouza"><u>GitHub</u></a>.
-We are working on cloud based deployment using GCP/AWS for future releases
+We are working on cloud based deployment using GCP/AWS for future releases.
   * **Supervisor**: Prof. Maxwell Libbrecht (<a href="https://www.libbrechtlab.com"><u>Libbrecht lab</u></a>) and Prof. Vijay Bhargava

 * ## Machine Learning Intern, Skycope Technologies <span style="color:#2C4381"> (May 2018 - Sep 2018)</span>
   * Built Skycope's data and machine learning infrastructure
-  * Set up their database server and backend MySQL software for data extraction and manipulation
+  * Set up Skycope's database server and backend MySQL software for data extraction and manipulation
-  * and integrate it into their existing software stack.
   * Modified Faster-RCNN, an existing object detection framework, to successfully detect and locate drone signals in the spectrogram (<a href="https://kevinbdsouza.github.io/publication/frcnn"><u>published work</u></a>)
+  * Integrated ML software into Skycope's existing software stack
   * Skycope is now using this as their flagship service in their automatic drone detection software
   * **Supervisor**: Hamidreza Boostanimehr